-We figured we might as well begin our Search & Rescue blog with the most reported news event of the past few days: Hurricane Ike.
+We figured we might as well begin our search and rescue blog with the most reported news event of the past few days: Hurricane Ike.
 Some 20,000 people decided to ignore mandatory evacuation orders and instead ride out the storm in their homes.
 According to the Associated Press, nearly 2,000 people in Texas who refused to evacuate have now been rescued by land, air and water.

 Read the full AP story and view photos here.